aless80/PyPuma/README.md

 ## TODO
 Review formulas
 Review Results on the bottom of this README
+Figure

 ## Table of Contents
 * [Links to literature](#links-to-literature)